AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

    - Advantages of UNIX

-     - The OS is available on a wide variety of machines that are the most truly portable operating system.
+     - The OS is available on a wide variety of machines that are the most truly portable OS.

      - It has a Very efficient virtual memory system, which allows many programs to run simultaneously with a modest amount of physical memory and time.